bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 // use client
 const boolValue = client.getBooleanValue("huddles", false);

-// use more complex, config-enabled functionality. const feedbackConfig = client.getObjectValue("ask-feedback", {
+// use more complex, dynamic config-enabled functionality. const feedbackConfig = client.getObjectValue("ask-feedback", {
   question: "How are you enjoying this feature?",
 });